 2. CFR also leaves open the possibility that God had three plans: Plan A as Creation, which 'went wrong', Plan B, in which he steps in to save his fallen cosmos, and then Plan C, after the Eschaton when he begins again.
 It has always troubled me that this suggests that God was not wise enough to foresee or forestall the evil of the Fall.

-3. Does not the CFR view adequately fail to reveal the inner nature of God's positive purpose in the Story?
+3. Does the CFR view adequately reveal the inner nature of God's positive purpose in the Story?
 It lumps it all into Creation, and focuses on what went wrong.
 The detail is devoted, given, to that which is evil and to the repair job, rather than to the Good.

 4. Does CFR not glorify the Fall by making it a necessary component of the Story?
 Redemption, in which the glory of God is most chiefly revealed, is only necessary because of Fall.
-I want a way of seeing God's action in the Story (in Christ) as more than just a repair job.
+I want a way of seeing God's glorious action in the Story (in Christ) as more than just a repair job.

 This New View tries to avoid such problems.
 It tries to unpick the Good that God intended, show it as varied and interesting, show how it itself generates the Story, and in particular the drama of the Story.
 It sees the Fall and Redemption as dependent on, and expressions of, this Good, rather than as generative and necessary.